sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 32-127  | Specification Required
 | 128-255 | Reserved for Private Use

-Initial registrations for the "SWID/CoSWID Link Ownership Values" registry are provided below.
+Initial registrations for the "SWID/CoSWID Link Ownership Value" registry are provided below.
 Assignments consist of an integer Index value, an Ownership Type Name, and a reference to the defining specification.

 | Index       | Ownership Type Name      | Definition |